 As a longtime chef for the British royal family, Darren McGrady was closely positioned to see what Princess Diana was really like behind closed palace doors.
-After her separation from Prince Charles, she personally requested McGrady to be the personal chef for her and her two sons, a role he kept until Diana's death in 1997.
+After her separation from Prince Charles, she specifically requested McGrady be the personal chef for her and her sons, a role he kept until Diana's death in 1997.

-In a recent interview, McGrady revealed fascinating details about the late royal and friend he knew so well, including many details about her happiness in raising her two sons.
+Over the years, McGrady has revealed fascinating tidbits about the late royal and friend he knew so well, including many details about her happiness in raising her two sons.
 These are our favorite highlights.

 "She went off driving around Kings Cross on her own, putting them next to the trash cans still with the Harrods label on them," he remembered.